 The Foaming Head is a spare-time blog project set up by four friends who like to talk about beer.
 None of us are professionals in the brewing industry, none of us are trained beer tasters or connoisseurs; we’re just enthusiastic amateurs who like beer and thought we’d set up a blog to talk about the stuff.
-Hopefully we’ll learn as we go along and our tasting notes will improve with time.
+Hopefully, we’ll learn as we go along and our tasting notes will improve with time.

 All About Beer

 The average beer drinker probably learned all about beer by looking at the local pub menu.
-It boils down to just a few decisions: domestic or imported, bottle or tap and popular brand name or microbrew.
+It boils down to just a few decisions: domestic or imported, bottle or tap, and popular brand name or microbrew.

 But beer is as old as civilization itself.
 A search for knowledge about the origins of beer is a salute to one of the world’s most common and popular beverages.
-Beer has been a part of our history, from ancient Egypt to medieval monks, to (for a time) being outlawed by the U.S. Constitution.
+Beer has been a part of our history, from ancient Egypt to medieval monks, too (for a time) being outlawed by the U.S. Constitution.
 It has been part of daily life for ordinary people as well as a symbol of celebration, recreation, and relaxation.
-The local tavern has been a refuge and social universe to many.
+The local tavern has been a refuge and social universe for many.

 The simple combination of barley, water, hops, and yeast produces many different styles of beer.
 The process has several steps, and although it is simple enough that it can be done at home with the right equipment, many people would consider brewing an art.